Notice of Pre-AIA or AIA Status

 and said second terminal of said first filtering element coupled to said operation element via said non-sensing terminal ([Fig. 7C; [0012]-[0013], [0060], [0063], [0068]-[0069], [0071], [0099], [Claim 3], [Claim 11], & [Claim 22]: teaches an operation element (differential op-amp) that receives signals via an inversion input terminal (non-sensing terminal), teaches the second end of the first filtering element (RS1,CS) is coupled to the compensator 730 (operation element) through the non-sensing terminal (VCOMIN), the charge amplifier 750 is used to couple a sensing circuit and receive a sensing signal, and couple a compensation circuit and receive a filter signal to output a sensing error signal).

-It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Wu’s device to route the connection between the filtering element and the operation element via a non-sensing terminal (e.g., a dedicated feedback pin, a reference input pin, or an external component pin) as taught by Byun, Byun further teaches that using a distinct terminal (e.g., the inversion input) allows the operation element to receive a compensation signal or connect to an external tuning component (e.g., Byun’s negative capacitor) to effectively cancel parasitic capacitance and the modification provides design flexibility, to enable robust differential noise cancellation that relies on an external reference signal, like Byun’s common electrode voltage, or a feedback loop, arriving at the claimed invention with predictable results.
+It would have been obvious to one of ordinary skill in the art before the effective filing date to modify Wu’s device to route the connection between the filtering element and the operation element via a non-sensing terminal (e.g., a dedicated feedback pin, a reference input pin, or an external component pin) as taught by Byun.
+Byun further teaches that using a distinct terminal (e.g., the inversion input) allows the operation element to receive a compensation signal or connect to an external tuning component (e.g., Byun’s negative capacitor) to effectively cancel parasitic capacitance.
+The modification provides design flexibility, to enable robust differential noise cancellation that relies on an external reference signal, like Byun’s common electrode voltage, or a feedback loop, yielding expected predictable results (KSR).
 See In re Fine, 837 F.2d 1071, 5 USPQ2d 159 6 (Fed.
 Cir.
 1988); In re Jones, 958 F.2d 347, 21 USPQ2d 1941 (Fed.
 Cir.
 1992).
 See also In re Kotzab, 217 F.3d 1365, 1370, 55 USPQ2d 1313, 1317 (Fed.
 Circ.
 2000).
 See also Ex parte Clapp, 227 USPQ 972 (Bd.
 Pat.
 App. & Int.
 1985) and Ex parte Levengood, 28 USPQ2d 1300 (Bd.
 Pat.
 App. & Int.
 1993).

 Conclusion

 The prior art made of record and not relied upon is considered pertinent to applicant's disclosure.
+Kim et al. (US2024/0004499A1) discloses an input sensing device that includes first and second driving electrodes, and sensing electrodes, and a sensing driver that transmits a first driving signal to the first driving electrodes at a first frequency, transmits a second driving signal to the second driving electrodes at a second frequency, and determines a touch or approach of an external object based on sensing signals received from the sensing electrodes.
 Wu (US2019/0042029A1) discloses a control chip for touch panel with high sensitivity and operating method thereof.
 Zamprogno (US2020/0233009A1) discloses a circuit for sensing analog signal, corresponding electronic system and method.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to HUGO NAVARRO whose telephone number is (571)272-6122.
 The examiner can normally be reached Monday-Friday 08:30-5:00 pm EST.